MileHacker Logo

 Family Adventures

 • Sun Protection for kids: Reapply sunscreen often.
-Use rash guards and hats.
+Use rash guards and head coverings.

-• Hydration for children: Keep kids well-hydrated with water.
+• Hydration for children: Keep kids well-hydrated having water.

-• Activities for families: Focus on water parks (Atlantis, Baha Mar), dolphin encounters, and calm beaches.
+• Activities for families: Focus on water fun parks (Atlantis, Baha Mar), dolphin encounters, and calm beaches.

 • Strollers/Car Seats: Not always available for taxis.
 Consider bringing a Lightweight travel stroller or booster seat if needed.